Contents

 • Theme: History of the museum

-• Artists in focus: Vinzenz Fischer, Johann Gottfried Auerbach, Johann Nepomuk Schodlberger, Karl Mediz, Egon Schiele, Wiener Bildhauer, Lily Steiner, Gerhart Frankl, Lisa Oppenheim, and others
+• Artists in focus: Vinzenz Fischer, Johann Gottfried Auerbach, Karl Mediz, Egon Schiele, Wiener Bildhauer, Lily Steiner, Gerhart Frankl, Lisa Oppenheim, and others

 Study Collection: Middle Ages and Renaissance